hhaoyan/CGHomework/README.md

 ### Overview
 libOOGL is a cross platform wrapper for OpenGL, which lets developers focus on their graphics rather than the OpenGL API!
+### Disclaimer

+This project is started to support our group homework for Computer Graphics course (2015).
+With very limited time to write code, **it may be incomplete, buggy or even unable to build/run on your computer**, feel free to contact me if you have any ideas!

 ### Usage
-There XCode project is always expected to work, you could view it, study the example cases, and borrow codes to form your own OpenGL renderer!
+The XCode project is always expected to work, you could view it, study the example cases, and borrow some codes to form your own OpenGL renderer!

 However when you plan to start your own project, the source codes must be manually added to your IDE, source files under "src" should be compiled and header files under "inc" should be included to your project.